-Programme module type: Compulsory for MRes in Psychology.
+Programme module type: Compulsory for Research Methods in Psychology (MSc) Compulsory for MSc in Health Psychology.
+Optional for MSc - Evolutionary and Comparative Psychology: the Origins of Mind.
+Co-requisite(s): All seven modules are to be taken together in the same session.
+The 'same session' requirement may be waived at the discretion of the Head of School.
 Learning and teaching methods and delivery: Weekly contact: 17 x 2-hour seminars.
-Assessment pattern: 4 elements of Coursework = 100% (SUBJECT TO APPROVAL) Module Co-ordinator: Dr W Li
+Assessment pattern: 4 elements of Coursework = 100% Module coordinator: Dr S Pehrson

-PS5021 Methodologies for Psychology and Neuroscience SCOTCAT Credits: 15 SCQF Level 11 Semester: Whole Year Planned timetable: To be arranged.
+PS5021 Methodologies for Psychology and Neuroscience

+SCOTCAT Credits: 15 SCQF Level 11 Semester: Whole Year Planned timetable: To be arranged.